What is knee pain and why does it occur?

 - Not applicable to open wounds

 In our H4H Naturals formulations, we rely on a synergistic combination of proven medicinal plants.
-Hemp extract, with its natural cannabinoid profile, has anti-inflammatory and pain-relieving effects, while arnica promotes circulation and reduces swelling.
-Menthol provides an immediate cooling effect, which is particularly soothing for acute symptoms.
-Our Hemp Rapid Gel EXTRA STRONG is particularly popular, as it can be used specifically for joint, muscle, and knee pain.
+Hemp extract with its natural cannabinoid profile has anti-inflammatory and pain-relieving effects, while arnica promotes blood circulation and reduces swelling.
+Menthol provides an immediate cooling effect, which is particularly soothing for acute discomfort.
+Our Hemp Rapid Gel EXTRA STRONG is particularly popular, which can be used specifically for joint, muscle, and knee pain.

-The targeted application of heat and cold is one of the oldest and most effective natural treatments for knee pain:
+The targeted application of heat and cold is one of the oldest and most effective natural treatment methods for knee pain:

-Apply cold for: acute pain, swelling, inflammation, and immediately after injuries.
-Apply heat for: chronic pain, stiffness, muscle tension, and for warming up before exercise.
+Apply cold for: Acute pain, swelling, inflammation, and immediately after injuries.
+Apply heat for: Chronic conditions, stiffness, muscle tension, and before sports for warming up.

-Combining both therapies—also called contrast therapy—can be particularly effective.
+The combination of both therapy forms – also called contrast therapy – can be particularly effective.
 Start with cold for 15 minutes, followed by heat for 15 minutes.
-This interaction stimulates circulation and supports healing.
-For heat applications, we recommend using special organic heat ointments with chili and essential oils , which have a deep-acting and soothing effect.
+This interaction stimulates blood circulation and supports healing.
+For heat application, we recommend special Organic Warming Ointments with chili and essential oils, which are deeply effective and soothing.

 What we eat has a direct impact on inflammatory processes in our body.
-A targeted anti-inflammatory diet can significantly reduce knee pain:
+Targeted anti-inflammatory nutrition can significantly reduce knee pain:

 Top foods against inflammation: